-Applicants may request any amount of funding up to a maximum of \$1.5 million in total funding over a maximum of 36 months.
+Applicants may request any amount of funding up to a maximum of \$300,000 in total funding over a maximum of 36 months.
 Budget requests for funding will vary depending on the project, and it is anticipated that the majority of projects will request significantly less than the maximum.

-Grant funds may be used to pay for clinical services, navigation services, salary and benefits, project supplies, equipment, costs for outreach and education of populations, and travel of project personnel to project site(s).
-Equipment requests (\$5,000+ per unit) will receive a case-by-case evaluation and will be carefully scrutinized.
+Grant funds may be used to pay for salary and benefits, project supplies, equipment, costs for outreach and education of populations, and travel of project personnel to project site(s).
+Equipment requests (\$5,000 and above) will receive a case by case evaluation and be carefully scrutinized.
 Requests for funds to support construction, renovation, or any other infrastructure needs are not appropriate for this mechanism, nor are requests to support lobbying or to attend out-of-State professional meetings.
 Grantees may request funds for travel for two project staff to attend CPRIT's conference.